MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/email-templates-transactions.md

 ### Order ready for pickup

-The *order ready for pickup* notification is triggered when an order with one or more lines whose mode of delivery is "Customer pickup" is marked as packed.
+The *order ready for pickup* notification type is triggered when an order with one or more lines whose mode of delivery is "customer pickup" is marked as packed.

 > [!NOTE]
 > The order ready for pickup notification type has been deprecated in favor of the "order packed" notification type, which is customized by mode of delivery.

 ### Order shipped

-The *order shipped* notification is triggered when an order with a non-store pickup mode of delivery is invoiced.
+The *order shipped* notification type is triggered when an order with a non-store pickup mode of delivery is invoiced.

 > [!NOTE]
 > The order shipped notification type has been deprecated in favor of the "order invoiced" notification type, which is customized by mode of delivery.

 ### Order invoiced

-The *order invoiced* notification is triggered when an order is invoiced in POS or Commerce headquarters.
+The *order invoiced* notification type is triggered when an order is invoiced in POS or Commerce headquarters.

 ### Issue gift card

-The *issue gift card* notification is triggered when a sales order that contains a product of type "gift card" is invoiced.
+The *issue gift card* notification type is triggered when a sales order that contains a product of type "gift card" is invoiced.

 > [!NOTE]
 > The issue gift card notification email is sent to the gift card recipient.
 The gift card recipient is specified manually or programmatically in Commerce headquarters within an individual line of a sales order on the **Packing** tab under **Line details**.